Skip to main content

 Migration Principles

-Parity before expression — Achieve functional parity first, then layer in enhancements.
-No regressions.
+Reach functional parity first, then layer in enhancements.
+Existing flows can't regress.

 Process

-Audit — Inventory all components, tokens, and guidelines against M3 Expressive specs.
+Inventory components, tokens, and guidelines against M3 Expressive specs.

-Migrate — Update Figma library: tokens first, then atoms, then complex components.
+Update the Figma library, starting with tokens, then atoms, then complex components.

 Results